eroux/latex-yait/README.md

 It is under the CC0 license (see LICENSE file) so you can easily adapt it without even noticing me (though I would appreciate it!).

+You can use it easily as a template on [WriteLaTeX](https://www.writelatex.com/templates/yet-another-invoice-template/ykjwmwqqjhgh).